Green Iguana

 Common Mistakes New Green Iguana Owners Make

-The mistakes that derail new Green Iguana ownership are almost always preventable with preparation.
+The patterns that sink first-year Green Iguana ownership are well understood, which means they are also well prevented.
 Mistake one: choosing Green Iguana based on appearance rather than lifestyle fit—this species's moderate energy and advanced care demands must match your reality.
 Mistake two: the "figure it out as we go" approach to nutrition and healthcare, which leads to reactive spending instead of planned budgeting.
 Mistake three: socializing too aggressively or not at all—Green Iguana's variable temperament requires gradual, positive exposure to new experiences.
 Mistake four: comparing your Green Iguana's progress to other reptiles online, which creates unrealistic expectations and unnecessary anxiety.
 Underestimating costs results in difficult decisions when herp veterinarian bills arrive.
 Finally, many new owners don't establish a herp veterinarian relationship early enough, missing critical early health screening windows.

 Building a Care Team for Your Green Iguana